epsitec-sa/electrum-theme-westeros/README.md

 # electrum-theme
-Electrum Theme provides basic theming support for use with electrum-arc.
+Electrum Theme (`electrum-theme`) provides basic theming support for use with `electrum-arc`, the Electrum Agnostic Reactive Components.